Narrowband Receive Array

 -

-`Cosine Antenna
+Cosine Antenna

 -

-`Custom Antenna
+Custom Antenna

 -

-`Gaussian Antenna
+Gaussian Antenna

 -

-`Sinc Antenna
+Sinc Antenna

 -

-`Omni Microphone
+Omni Microphone

 -

-`Custom Microphone
+Custom Microphone

-Operating frequency range (Hz) - operating frequency range of the antenna array element
+Operating frequency range (Hz) — operating frequency range of the pass antenna array element:q[<br>] [0,1e20] (default)

-The operating frequency range of the antenna array element as a 1-by-2 string-vector in the form of [LowerBound,UpperBound].
+The range of operating frequencies of the antenna array element in the form of a vector row 1 by 2 in the form of [LowerBound,UpperBound].
 The element has no response outside this frequency range.
-Frequency measurement units are Hz.
+The units of frequency measurement are Hz.

 Dependencies

-To use this parameter, set the Element type parameters to Isotropic Antenna
+To use this parameter, set the Element type parameter to Isotropic Antenna

 , Cosine Antenna

-or Omni Microphone
+or Omni Microphone'

-off (by default)
+`disabled (by default)

-| on
+| enabled

 Set this flag to exclude radiation to the rear hemisphere.
-The response from the rear hemisphere at all azimuth angles outside the ±90° interval from the broadside are set to zero.
-The broadside direction is defined as an azimuth angle of 0° and a place angle of 0°.
+The response from the rear hemisphere at all azimuth angles outside the ±90° range from the wide side is set to zero.
+The wide-angle direction is defined as the azimuth angle of 0° and the elevation angle of 0°.

 Dependencies

-To use this parameter, set the Element type parameters to Isotropic Antenna
+To use this parameter, set the Element type parameter to Isotropic Antenna

-Null axis direction - the direction of the axis along the null radiation.
+Null axis direction — the direction of the axis along the zero radiation.

 | +x